Brendan Stern

 “Should we do something?” that friend in the front seat, who interestingly enough became a veterinary technician later in life, cried out.

 Suffice it to say, the tough-looking dude was pissed off that a pimple-faced 16-year-old was telling him what to do.
 He responded by acting, well, even tougher.
-He sauntered his way over in his flip-flops with an angry mouthful of swear words that seemed something like “fuck you, motherfucker” on a continuous loop.
-(I was never a good lip-reader like Coach Bob Colbert.)

 Before I knew it, he was standing right next to me by the driver’s side window, asking me to roll it down, with his other hand fumbling behind his back, acting as if he had something inside his tan Dickies to brandish.